verhovsky/books-futures-explained/src/6_future_example.md

 these `Futures` so that once a "leaf future" is ready we'll perform a set of operations.

-These operations can spawn new leaf futures themselves.
+These chained operations can spawn new leaf futures themselves.

 **Our Future implementation looks like this:**